PrecisionNutrition/pndev/README.md

 pndev prepare
 ```

-This will start the rails server, install the dependencies and prepare the database
+This will start the databases, install the dependencies and prepare the database

+*NOTE*:

+you can safely re-run the `pndev prepare` command every time you want to reset your database

 ### Start